 An introduction to elementary schools and the role of teachers.
 Study of and formulation of philosophical thought in relation to educational assumptions, questions, problems and alternatives.
 Includes a minimum of 30 hours field experience in the elementary schools and/or middle schools.
 (3 semester hours credit)

 EDUCATIONAL PSYCHOLOGY

 EPY 2513 CHILD PSYCHOLOGY

-A study of the various aspects of human growth and development during childhood.
-Topics include physical, psychosocial and cognitive development from conception into emerging adolescence.
+A study of various aspects of human growth and development during childhood and emerging adolescence.
+Topics include biological, psychosocial and cognitive development.
 (3 semester hours credit)

 EPY 2523 ADOLESCENT PSYCHOLOGY